-The directors control the issue of Ordinary Shares.
-Subject to the Corporations Act, the ASX Listing Rules and the Issuer's Constitution, the Directors of the Issuer may allot and issue (amongst other securities) further Ordinary Shares, units of Ordinary Shares, rights to Ordinary Shares, an option to subscribe for unissued Ordinary Shares and other securities convertible into Ordinary Shares, on terms and with such rights as they determine.
+The Directors control the issue of Ordinary Shares.
+Subject to the Corporations Act, the ASX Listing Rules and the Issuer's Constitution, the Directors of the Issuer may allot and issue (amongst other securities) further Ordinary Shares, units of Ordinary Shares, rights to Ordinary Shares, options to subscribe for unissued Ordinary Shares and other securities convertible into Ordinary Shares, on terms and with such rights as they determine, except that the Directors will not issue any security with voting rights more advantageous than the voting rights attached to any Ordinary Shares previously issued by the Issuer.